 Personally, if I were going out on an invasive plant killing spree, I would already know what plants I would be targeting and their maturity level.
 That would guide my choice of tool, and it should for you too.

 I used to tackle vast swaths of invasive species (Bush Honeysuckle).
 And either a hatchet, machete, axe, or a pruning saw would be good tools to use (and I used them all!).
 But in the years since I started, I have purchased a chainsaw.
-But I still find myself taking my machete.
+Still though I find myself taking my machete.
 It is just so useful for removing all the twigs from small branches and saplings to avoid large brush piles.
-Even though I have a power tool available, I only use it on large diameter trunks!
+Even though I have a power tool available, I only use it on large diameter trunks.

 *I did a complete review of my electric chainsaw, and how much it helps me clear invasive species, limbs, etc. I do really love it, as it is a huge time saver.
 You can watch it here: